 The Dosco showing, immediately east of the Emco showing, hosts a conformable NNW-trending sheared zone gossanous zone in silicified metasedimentary rock with blebs and disseminated sulphide.
 This showing corresponds to a gold basal till anomaly, but mineralization does not appear to be significant nor continuous.
 Channel samples across the shear zone range from 0.054 to 1.24 g/t Au.

 The Abaco and Talco showings are immediately southeast of the Emco showing and separated from each other by SE-trending lineament.
-Both showings correspond to a gold in basal till anomaly (Figures 9, 10).
+Both showings correspond to a gold in basal till anomaly.
 Mineralization is hosted in conformable shear-hosted massive arsenopyrite veins and stringers with pyrite and chalcopyrite in metavolcanic and silicious metasedimentary rocks.
 Channel samples at Abaco indicate discontinuous gold mineralization (up to 0.7 m @ 1.25 g/t Au).
 A drill hole at Talco has similar results, with spotty low-grade gold mineralization.

 The Siskin showing is 300m southeast of the Emco showing and 300m west of “Lake 29”.
 This showing corresponds to a gold basal till anomaly and anomalous gold in grab samples around the contact of metasedimentary and metavolcanic rocks (Figures 9, 10).
 Mineralization is hosted in NNW-trending shears with quartz/carbonate veins and arsenopyrite/pyrite/chalcopyrite disseminations and stringers.
 Silica and gossan alteration are associated with mineralization.
-Drill and channel sample results are not spectacular but semi-continuous, with spotty gold grades from narrow NNW-trending shears.
-Channel samples range from 0.16-1.45 g/t Au (weighted average 0.63 g/t Au).
+Five holes of the 2020/21 drill program encountered near-surface wide intervals of gold mineralization at this zone.

 The Tuscan showing is 500m northeast of the Siskin showing, east of “Lake 29”.
 This showing occurs in gossan along the contact between granodiorite and schist with visible gold on surface.
-Gold mineralization is locally high-grade; drill holes intersected zones of anomalous gold (generally 100-500 ppb Au over ~5m) with rare narrow zones of 2-4 g/t Au over ~1m.
+Gold mineralization is locally high-grade; Historical drilling intersected zones of anomalous gold (generally 100-500 ppb Au over ~5m) with rare narrow zones of 2-4 g/t Au over ~1m.
+Drilling in 2020 intersected gold mineralization in both holes that tested the zone:

 The Kalix showing is on the SE side of the Brownell Lake pluton near the contact with schist.
 Mineralization occurs in quartz vein stockwork in granite, veins trend dominantly to the N-NE.
 The Kalix showing corresponds with a NE-trending magnetic high, spotty soil samples with anomalous gold values appear to trace this magnetic high to the SW.

 The Jena showing is 500m NE of the Juba showing along the contact of metasedimentary rocks and the Brownell Lake pluton.
 Anomalous gold in grab samples extend between the two showings, and mineralization is possibly continuous between them.
 A magnetic high extends from the Jena showing SW through the Emco showing.
 Mineralization is hosted in quartz veins and stringers in the pluton, veins appear to terminate in the metasedimentary rocks.
-The limited soil sampling, several of which have anomalous gold values, is not sufficient to determine the trend or extent of mineralization.
+Drilling in 2020/21 made a new discovery by intersecting significant gold mineralization in a previoulsy untested area of the Jena Zone.

 - 7.1m @ 3.67 g/t Au